akane0915/went-to-bali-mwahaha/README.md

 * Make frequent commits with detailed comments.
 * Submit changes as pull request to Asia at akane0915 on Github.

+## Running tests

+This app uses RSpec and Shouldamatchers for testing.
+Run `bundle exec rspec` in terminal to test.

 ## Technologies Used

 * Ruby